bioconvert/bioconvert/doc/developer_guide.rst

 One-to-many and many-to-one conversions
 ---------------------------------------

-The one-to-many and many-to-one conversions are not officially implemented in **Bioconvert**.
-Note, however, that the one-to-many conversions can be implemented.
-You just need to create several files.
-However, it may be ambiguous.
-Indeed, we have not yet defined a way to name the conversion.
-For instance you may want to convert a :term:`FastQ` to a :term:`FastA` **and** :term:`Qual` formats at the same time.
-You have not yet defined a final way of doing it.
-It could be by creating a file named fastq_to_fasta_and_qual.py for instance, or by adding options to existing converter.

-Similarly the many-to-one converters are not yet defined but a fasta_and_qual_to_fastq name could be an option.

-These features will be implemented in a future version.
+The one-to-many and many-to-one conversions are now implemented in **Bioconvert**.
+We have only 2 instances so far namely class:`bioconvert.fastq2fasta_qual` and  class:`bioconvert.fasta_qual2fastq`.
+We have no instances of many-to-many so far.
+The underscore character purpose is to indicate a **and** connection.
+So you need QUAL *and* FASTA to create a FASTQ file.

+For developers, we ask the input or output formats to be sorted alphabetically to ease the user experience.

 .. _add_method: